- As low as $463/Night

 About the Area

 Located in Myrtle Beach, this vacation home is near theme parks and near the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore North Myrtle Beach Beaches and Myrtle Beach State Park.
-Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
-Discover the area's water adventures with jet skiing and kayaking nearby, or enjoy the great outdoors with hiking and cycling.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+SkyWheel Myrtle Beach and Ripley's Aquarium are not to be missed.
+Discover the area's water adventures with jet skiing and kayaking nearby, or enjoy the great outdoors with cycling and hiking/biking trails.

 Special Instructions